Misfits-Rebels-Outcasts/ShaderMuse/README.md

 #  Digital Compositing Metal Shaders and CIFilter

 Shader Muse explores the fun from Mixing, Chaining, and Digital Compositing Photo Images, Graphic Shaders (Apple Metal Shaders), and Image Filters (Core Image CIFilter).
+Beyond the fun, we explore the advantages of surfacing the properties of shaders and filters through a Digital Compositing Pipeline, enabling an end user such as a creative graphics designer to make changes to the node graph without programming.

 For example, we explore the fun of mixing this Image